algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 Use `algosdk.OnApplicationComplete` directly instead.

-Returns an `algosdk.OnApplicationComplete` for the given onCompleteAction.
+Returns a `algosdk.OnApplicationComplete` for the given onCompleteAction.

 If given `undefined` will return `OnApplicationComplete.NoOpOC`.